kevinjoseph61/chess/README.md

 3. Finally run server using `python manage.py runserver`

 ## `prod branch`
 Prod branch was made keeping in mind the end result of deployment on Heroku using the free-tier.
 You can view the version that I have deployed [here](https://chess-gang.herokuapp.com/).
+`IMPORTANT!
+Please Read: Free tier is no longer available on Heroku so this link will not work as the dyno is down.
+The production steps will still work nevertheless`
 Follow these steps to deploy:
 1. Clone this branch and create a new application on Heroku
 2. Add the Heroku Redis addon to the application (free-tier available)
 3. Link the cloned repo to your application and deploy